-Compared with workers earning less than \$3,000 a month, those earning above \$6,500 have a 25.4% lower probability of having an injury claim.
+Compared with workers earning less than \$3,000 a month, those earning above \$6,500 are 0.254 percentage points less likely to have an injury claim.
 This is as expected, and given that we cannot control for occupation, income may be acting as a partial proxy for this, with higher-paid management staff (for example) tending to face lower injury risk than lower-paid frontline workers.
-However, injury claim rates do not increase monotonically with earnings as those earning \$3,000-\$4,500 a month have an 18.1% higher likelihood of having an injury claim than those earning less than \$3,000.
+However, injury claim rates do not increase monotonically with earnings as those earning \$3,000-\$4,500 a month are 0.181 percentage points more likely to have an injury claim than those earning less than \$3,000.
 However, this could be because those earning less than \$3,000 are more likely to work part time, and, as discussed, we cannot quantify this possibility.